catseye/NaNoGenLab/guten-gutter/README.md

 particular one which looks for the "produced by" line (which varies greatly.)

 Then there is a cleaner which orchestrates a number of sub-cleaners.
-If a sub-cleaner results in no lines, this orchestrator considers that a failure, and uses the output of the previous successful cleaner as a fallback.
+If a sub-cleaner detects that it has failed (e.g. in the result, too many lines were deemed to be stripped,) the orchestrator uses the output of the previously successful cleaner as a fallback.

+So if the input file isn't a Gutenberg text at all, the output will be the original text file, whatever it was.

 The cleaners are implemented as iterators over input lines, but in practice, the orchestrator forces them to load all of the lines into memory; it needs